aa-it-vasa/IOT2024P1-labs3-4/lab1_report.md

 Interaction of Components:

-- The Arduino reads temperature from the thermistor through its analog input pin, converts the reading, and publishes the data to the MQTT broker over WiFi.
-The MQTT broker stores the data, that the subscribed clients will receive as an update.
-The Arduino is also set up to receive MQTT messages on a specific topic, where it responds to commands like ON, OFF and TEMP.
+- The Arduino reads temperature from the thermistor through its analog input pin.
+Then it converts the data and publishes it to the MQTT broker via WiFi.
+The MQTT broker stores the data and then all clients that subscribed to it will recive them as an update.
+The Arduino is also set up to receive MQTT messages on a specific topic, for example that it has an specific reponse to commands like ON, OFF or TEMP.

 ## How does the `getTemp` function work (1 p)
 First in the function five variables are initialized.
 After that a loop is run through ten times.
 Each time first the method analogRead() reads the sensors raw voltage, which is then multiplied and divided by specific numbers.
 After that the temperature is calculated and save in the variable.
 Then the the program waits for 0.1 seconds and adds the temperature up into the variable ten_sample_sum.
 When the loop is finished the return parameter gives the added temperature divided by the amount of loop runs back.